 In response to surveillance data that showed a further increase in the number of fentanyl-related deaths, the Office of the Chief Medical Officer of Health began leading the urgent opioid response in October 2016 and implemented a range of new tools to address overdoses and deaths related to fentanyl and other opioids.

-Collecting and sharing the information helps government and the Minister's Opioid Emergency Response Commission tailor their actions and plans to continue addressing the opioid crisis in the most effective manner.
+Collecting and sharing the information helps government and the Minister's Opioid Emergency Response Commission tailor their actions and plans to address the opioid crisis in the most effective manner.